kevinbencs/online_newspaper/README.md

 404    res: false
 ```

-- Post /auth/provider/twofa/twofasingincookie: check the cookie for 2FA page when user sing in.
+- Post /auth/provider/twofa/twofasingincookie: check the cookie for the 2FA page when the user signs in.

 Body:
 ```